emmanuelkartaus-lab/recipe-app/README.md

 - 2025-10-22 (Wednesday): learned about CSS, started designing the website, and fixed bugs
 - 2025-10-23(Thursday)Mainly working on codeacademy css, learned about css selectors played a game to learn them
-- 2025-10-23(Friday)Started a new Project , programmed the  basic html code and designed in css
+- 2025-10-23(Friday)Started a new Project , programmed the  basic html code and designed in css -2025-10-23(Monday) continued the new project mainly in html /structuring html

 ## Activity log